jade-nl/rt.extras/Profiles/README.md

 ## Profiles

-Most of these profiles are starting points and need adjusting/tuning.
-Theyshould not be used *as-is*.
+All these profiles are starting points and need adjusting/tuning as such they should not be used *as-is*.